MicrosoftDocs/learn/learn-pr/iot/examine-device-management-tools/includes/1-introduction.md

 - Examine device management using Azure IoT extension for Azure CLI
 - Examine device management using Visual Studio Code and the Azure IoT Hub extension

-By the end of this module, you will be able to describe the software tools that are used to implement Azure IoT device management.
+By the end of this module, you will be able to describe the service and coding tools that are used to implement device management tasks in Azure IoT Hub.